 By Charles L. Rosen, MD, PhD, Central Illinois Neuro Health Science

-Dr. Charles L. Rosen is a neurosurgeon at Central Illinois Neuro Health Science (CINHS) specializing in cranial base and neurovascular surgery.
+Dr. Charles L. Rosen has recently joined the team at Central Illinois Neuro Health Science (CINHS).
+He is a neurosurgeon specializing in cranial base and neurovascular surgery.
 For more information, you may contact CINHS at 309-662-7500 or visit them online at www.cinhs.com.
 Their office is located at 1015 S. Mercer Ave. in Bloomington.